pointhi/kicad-footprint-generator/README.md

 This framework is mainly based on the idea of scripted CAD systems (for example OpenSCAD).
 This means, everything is a node, and can be structured like a tree.
 In other words, you can group parts of the footprint, and translate them in any way you want.
-Also cloning & co. is no Problem anymore because of this concept.
+Also cloning & co. is no problem anymore because of this concept.

 To be able to create custom Nodes, I separated the system in two parts.
 Base nodes, which represents simple structures and also be used by KiCAD itself, and specialized nodes which alter the behaviour of base nodes (for example positioning),